In The Wake Of Harvey Weinstein Scandal, Women Say #MeToo

 Who hasn't? #MeToo— Pamela Whyte (@WhyteWorks1) October 16, 2017

-The tweets and other social media posts – mostly from women, but also some men – describe a culture of silence around sexual assault.
+The tweets and other social media posts — mostly from women, but also other survivors — describe a culture of silence around sexual assault.

 #MeToo The amount of shame and shaming around sexual assault is terrible.
 I'm healed... praying tonight for all of those sharing. https://t.co/Zy3xHSRlPK— Trillia Newbell (@trillianewbell) October 16, 2017